Dušan Vlahović: 2022–2023: Debut and immediate impact

+2024–2026: Renewed form and Coppa Italia win

 On 15 May 2024, Vlahović scored the only goal in a 1–0 victory over Atalanta in the Coppa Italia final, clinching his first trophy at the club.

+On 16 September 2025, Vlahović scored two late goals in a 4–4 draw in the Champions League opener against Borussia Dortmund.
+On 29 November 2025, Vlahović suffered an adductor strain in a 2–1 home win against Cagliari.
+He returned to action against Sassuolo on 21 March 2026, following an absence of nearly four months.
+He featured on the final matchday of the 2025–26 season, scoring twice in a 2–2 away draw against Torino.
+Subsequently, Vlahović left Juventus as a free agent after the club and the player failed to reach an agreement over a contract extension due to differences in salary demands.

+Beşiktaş

+On 12 August 2026, Vlahović moved to Turkey and joined Süper Lig side Beşiktaş on a three-year deal.
+Hence, he reunited with his former coach at Fiorentina, Vincenzo Italiano.
+Later that month, on 31 August, he scored his first goals for the club, netting a hat-trick in a 6–2 victory over Çorum.

 International career

 Youth

 Vlahović was a member of the Serbia national under-15 team, scoring a hat trick in a match against the Czech Republic on 16 April 2015.
 He was also called up to the under-16 squad in late 2015, making his debut against Poland on 27 October 2015.
 In August 2016, Vlahović was called up to the under-19 squad for the Stevan Vilotić memorial tournament, where he debuted in the opening match against the United States.
 In the second match of the same tournament, he scored a goal against France.
 After Serbia beat Israel in the final match, Vlahović was nominated for the most talented player of the tournament.

 Senior

 On 11 October 2020, Vlahović debuted for the Serbian senior team in a 2020–21 UEFA Nations League game against Hungary.
 The same year on 18 November, he scored his first international goal in a 5–0 home victory over Russia in the Nations League.
 On 12 October 2021, Vlahović embarked on a prolific goalscoring form for his national team with his four goals, including a brace against Azerbaijan, proving to be crucial as Serbia secured qualification to the 2022 FIFA World Cup on top of their qualifying group ahead of the former European champions, Portugal, after defeating them 2–1 away from home.
 In November 2022, Vlahović was selected in Serbia's squad for the 2022 FIFA World Cup in Qatar.
 He played in group stage matches against Brazil and Switzerland, scoring against the latter in a 3–2 loss, as Serbia finished bottom of their group.
 Vlahović was selected in Serbia's squad for the UEFA Euro 2024, playing in all three group stage matches until Serbia was eliminated by finishing fourth in the group.